radar/guides/gem-development.md

 However, relying on a version simply greater than the latest-at-the-time is a sure-fire way to run into problems later on down the line.
 Try to always use `~>` for specifying dependencies.

 When we run `bundle install` again, the `activesupport` gem will be installed for us to use.
 Of course, like the diligent TDD/BDD zealots we are, we will test our `group` method before we code it.
-Let's add this test to _spec/greeter\_spec.rb_ now inside our `describe GemName::Greeter` block:
+Let's add this test to _spec/food\_spec.rb_ now inside our `describe GemName::Food` block:

-    it "greets a group" do
+    it "portrays a group" do
-      GemName::Greeter.group("peep").should eql("What's up, peeps?")
+      GemName::Food.pluralize("Tomato").should eql("Tomatoes")
     end

 Of course when we run this spec with `bundle exec rspec spec` it will fail:

-    Failure/Error: GemName::Greeter.group("peep").should eql("What's up, peeps?")
+    Failure/Error: GemName::Food.pluralize("Tomato").should eql("Tomatoes")
-         undefined method `group' for GemName::Greeter:Class
+         undefined method `pluralize' for GemName::Food:Class

-We can now define this `group` method in _lib/gem\_name/greeter.rb_ by first off requiring the part of Active Support which contains the `pluralize` method.
+We can now define this `pluralize` method in _lib/gem\_name/food.rb_ by first off requiring the part of Active Support which contains the `pluralize` method.
 This line should go at the top of the file, just like all good `require`s do.

     require 'active_support/inflector'